 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
 This image shows a female ferry pilot.
-They weren’t allowed to fly combat missions, but they moved aircraft around between air bases.
-To see my entire collection of Star Weekly covers, click: Star Weekly At War.
+These women were not allowed to fly combat missions, but they moved aircraft around between air bases.
+See my collection of Star Weekly covers: Star Weekly At War.

 Thank you for reading this post.
 Don't forget to subscribe!